sepehra/VecPoint/README.md

 ## Features
 - [Spiral](https://en.wikipedia.org/wiki/Spiral) paths is already available
 - Determining the function values, ranges and density of points based on your needs
+---
+Try ready-to-run code in /example to see how it works if you don't wanna set the values